AtomMe/PHBS_BlockChain_2018/README.md

 ![](/image/4.png)

-The reason is that the existing business model is not suitable for a wide range of market development, product function.
 Free service alone has been unable to maintain relations between merchants and customers department.
 Sustainable development of the industry requires us to break away from the original mode of thinking, upgrade the existing business model in an all-round way, and thoroughly solve the problem that the cost of acquiring users is too high and users are too expensive.

 ## Development Plan